1 History

 6.1 Offshore Regasification (FSRUs)

-Often secured by a type of jetty or Single Point Mooring (SPM) buoy, floating storage and regasification units (FSRUs) are either adapted LNG carriers or floating installations which act as a versatile LNG terminal for storage and regasification.
-These marine based terminals store the LNG before converting it back to gaseous form, although floating regasification units (FRU) may be used to simply convert LNG to its gaseous state, if storage is not necessary.
-At these terminals, LNG is transferred from the carriers via unloading arms or hoses, through a cryogenic pipeline into a storage tank and stored or processed further.
-Low pressure LNG pumps transfer the liquid gas to higher pressure pumps, and through an LNG vaporizer, where it is warmed back to its gaseous state.
+Often secured by a type of jetty or Single Point Mooring (SPM) buoy, floating storage and regasification units (FSRUs) are either adapted LNG carriers or floating installations which act as versatile LNG terminals for storage and regasification.
+These marine-based terminals store the LNG before converting it back to gaseous form, although floating regasification units (FRU) may be used to simply convert LNG to its gaseous state if storage is not necessary.
+At these terminals, LNG is transferred from the carriers via unloading arms or hoses through a cryogenic pipeline into a storage tank and stored or processed further.
+Low-pressure LNG pumps transfer the liquid gas to higher-pressure pumps and through an LNG vaporizer, where it is warmed back to its gaseous state.
 FSRUs use several methods for heat exchange and can vary in other aspects.
 Once the transition is completed from liquid to gas, the natural gas undergoes several treatments before it is sent to market.
-Offshore regasification facilities provide the LNG industry with additional versatility by further reducing risks, expense, environmental impact, while supplying a mobile (by towing) regasification unit.
-An FSRU is particularly suitable when near-shore access is difficult or limited as a result of environmental considerations, densely populated areas, or prohibitively costly land.
-The use of FLNG assets such as FSRUs and floating production, storage, and offloading units (FPSOs) are an increasingly desirable trend as an effective use of capital expenditure (CAPEX) in the LNG industry, as it is considerably less fixed, and therefore significantly reduces potential risk that may be associated with a landed terminal[9].
-FPSOs are capable of producing and processing both oil and natural gas and for storing this cargo and then offloading it to an oil tanker or LNG carrier to pick up, often dispensing entirely of pipelines (and onshore facilities) in the process.
+Offshore regasification facilities provide the LNG industry with additional versatility by further reducing risks, expense, and environmental impact while supplying a mobile (by towing) regasification unit.
+An FSRU is particularly suitable when near-shore access is difficult or limited due to environmental considerations, densely populated areas, or prohibitively costly land.
+The use of FLNG assets such as FSRUs and floating production, storage, and offloading units (FPSOs) are an increasingly desirable trend as an effective use of capital expenditure (CAPEX) in the LNG industry, as it is considerably less fixed, and therefore significantly reduces the potential risk that may be associated with a landed terminal[9].
+FPSOs are capable of producing and processing both oil and natural gas, storing this cargo, and then offloading it to an oil tanker or LNG carrier for pickup, often dispensing entirely of pipelines (and onshore facilities) in the process.

 Single Point Mooring (SPM) Calm Buoy Systems – The Ultimate Guide